My Health Patient Portal

 If you have difficulty finding your registration email invitation, please call 877-621-8014 24 hours a day, 7 days a week.
 They can confirm that your email address is in the registration database.

-A. Go to pennstatehershey.org/myhealth.
+A. Go to hmc.pennstatehealth.org/myhealth.
 Please bookmark this page before clicking the login link to visit My Penn State Hershey Health in the future.
-There is a section on the pennstatehershey.org website homepage dedicated to My Penn State Hershey Health, and there is a link to My Health in the footer on all pennstatehershey.org web pages under the Patient Care section.
+There is a menu item on the hmc.pennstatehealth.org and childrens.pennstatehealth.org website homepages dedicated to Patient Portal.
+There is also a link to My Health in the footer on all pennstatehealth.org web pages.

 - patients over the age of 18

 - parents of patients up to age 14 - consent from the child is required after their 14th birthday.
 See next question for details.